Roman roads in Britannia: Road naming in post-Roman Britain

 The original names of the Roman roads in Britain are not known due to the lack of written and inscribed sources.
 This is in contrast to surviving routes in Italy and other Roman provinces within western Europe.
-In Britain most major such routes bear Welsh, early Anglo-Saxon or later Middle English names.
-All were ascribed after the end of Roman rule in Britain (during the period known as the Early Middle Ages).
+In Britain, most major such routes bear Welsh, early Anglo-Saxon or later Middle English names, ascribed after the end of Roman rule in Britain (during the period known as the Early Middle Ages).
 This means that the toponym of a road is not based on the original Roman nomenclature for naming highways within Britannia Superior or Britannia Inferior.

-For example, the Anglo-Saxons called the entire route from Dover/Portus Ritupis to Wroxeter, via Londinium (London): Watlingestrate (it is one of four former Roman roads (cammini) named as public rights of way under the Laws of Edward the Confessor in the early 11th century.).
+For example, the Anglo-Saxons used the name Watlingestrate for the entire route from Dover/Portus Ritupis to Wroxeter, via Londinium (London); it is one of four former Roman roads (cammini) named as public rights of way under the Laws of Edward the Confessor in the early 11th century.

-The Romans may have given each section of Saxon "Watling Street" different names as the route was built sequentially over several decades in relation to the territory taken by the Romans as they subjugated Britain.

-Official road names were usually taken from the Emperor in whose reign they were completed, such as the Via Traiana from Rome to Brindisi in southern Italy was named after the Emperor Trajan (98–117).
+Official road names were usually taken from the Emperor in whose reign they were completed, such as the Via Traiana from Rome to Brindisi in southern Italy which was named after the Emperor Trajan (98–117).
 As the Dover to London section of Watling Street was begun in the years following the Roman invasion of Britain in 43, it may have been known to the Romano-Britons as the Via Claudia in honour of Emperor Claudius (41–54) who led the military campaign.

-The only well-documented name which might be etymologically linked to an original Roman name is the Fosse Way between Exeter and Lincoln.
-"Fosse" may derive from fossa, the Latin word for "ditch".
+The only well-documented name which might be etymologically linked to an original Roman name is the Fosse Way between Exeter and Lincoln, which may derive from fossa, the Latin word for "ditch".
 But this is likely to be attributable to a popular, rather than official, Roman name for the route.
-Generally those Roman roads in Britain which are named look to Anglo-Saxon giants and divinities.
+Generally, those Roman roads in Britain which are named look to Anglo-Saxon giants and divinities.
 For instance, Wade's Causeway in North Yorkshire is taken from Wade of Germanic and Norse mythology.

 English place names continue to reflect the settlement of Britain by the Anglo-Saxons.
 As these Germanic Pagan peoples advanced westward across the British isles, they encountered the decaying infrastructure of the former Roman Empire.
 Many settlements were founded on or near Roman roads (suffix -street e.g. Watling Street).
-The prefix strat-, strait-, streat- was employed to name settlements located near these former imperial highways.
+The prefix strat-, strait-, streat- was employed to name settlements near these former imperial highways.
 Stretham means "homestead or village on a Roman road" and likewise Stretford means "ford on a Roman road".
-There are seventeen places in England named Stretton.